connexcs/docs/docs/developers/pages.md

 **10. Validation**: Validation helps you verify that the input entered by the customer is accurate and complete.

-!!! example use "Validation Examples"
+!!! example "Validation Examples"
              Some fields are required to be filled in, so you can use the **Required** field.<br>Another example, if you want the answers in a specific format like **e-mail, URL, String, or Hexadecimal** then this field is extremely useful.

 * **Custom Validation Rules**: If you want to add some JavaScript and include a callback.
 A callback will be performed via callback.